Baidyanath Misra

-Baidyanath Misra (22 November, 1920 – 8 May, 2019) was an Indian economist, educationist, author, and administrator from the state of Odisha.
+Baidyanath Misra (22 November 1920 – 8 May 2019) was an Indian economist, educator, author, and administrator from the state of Odisha.
 He served as the Vice-Chancellor of the Odisha University of Agriculture and Technology, Deputy-Chairman of Odisha State Planning Board, Chairman of Odisha's First State Finance Commission, Secretary of Odisha State Welfare Board, founder Secretary and President of Orissa Economics Association, and the founder Director and Chairman of Nabakrushna Choudhury Centre for Development Studies.
 He wrote 16 books in English and 20 in Odia.
 He was also a columnist in several leading Odia journals and newspapers.
 He organised several camps across Odisha, for helping the cause of the poor and downtrodden.

 Education

-Misra received his Bachelor of Arts degree in economics from Ravenshaw University, followed by a Master of Arts degree from the University of Allahabad, and was the topper at both the institutions.
+Misra received his Bachelor of Arts degree in economics from Ravenshaw University, followed by a Master of Arts degree from the University of Allahabad in 1948, and was the topper at both the institutions.
 He was also the first Odia topper of the Faculty of Arts and the Department of Economics of Allahabad University.
 He received two gold medals from Sarojini Naidu (the then ex officio Chancellor of the University of Allahabad, being the Governor of the United Provinces) during the convocation, one each from the Arts faculty and the Economics department.
 He completed another master's degree in economics from Wharton School of the University of Pennsylvania on a Fulbright Scholarship, where he studied under the Nobel laureate, Simon Kuznets.
 After returning to India, he did a PhD from Utkal University.